Lavenham: Lavenham in popular culture

 Parts of Market Square were included in the 1968 Vincent Price film Witchfinder General.
-The witch burning scenes were staged in front of the Guildhall.
+The witch-burning scenes were staged in front of the Guildhall.

 In 1969 some filming was done in Lavenham for The Thirteen Chairs, also known as Twelve Plus One.
 This was actress Sharon Tate's last movie before her murder.
-In 1971, part of The Canterbury Tales were recorded here, with the village representing medieval London.
+In 1971, part of Pier Paolo Pasolini’s film The Canterbury Tales was recorded here, with the village representing medieval London.

 The 1975 Stanley Kubrick film Barry Lyndon included the Guildhall.

-In 1980, some sequences in the TV advertisement for the launch of the new Austin Metro were filmed in the village, primarily on the market square, as well as in neighbouring Kersey.
+In 1980, some sequences in a TV advertisement for the launch of the new Austin Metro were filmed in the village, primarily on the market square, as well as in neighbouring Kersey.

 In 1986, the film Playing Away, about a visiting cricket team from Brixton, was also filmed in the village.
 The Market Square is the setting of John Lennon and Yoko Ono's 1970 film Apotheosis.
 In 2010, under conditions of strict secrecy, scenes from Harry Potter and the Deathly Hallows – Part 1 were filmed there.
 The village's De Vere House represented sections of Godric's Hollow, as backgrounds, since the cast members did not actually visit Lavenham.

-Lavenham is also the setting for many scenes in the mid-1990s BBC TV drama Lovejoy.
+Lavenham was also the setting for many scenes in the mid-1990s BBC TV drama Lovejoy.
 An episode aired in December 1994, was titled "Last Tango in Lavenham".

 Other productions that have used Lavenham as a location include Lowland Village a 1943 British Council release and an episode of Treasure Hunt from February 1988.